Akbar Nawas: Udon Thani

-On 1 September 2022, Nawas joined Thai League 2 club, Udon Thani. it is understood that Nawas will initially act as the club's technical director, while also serving as a head coach.
+On 1 September 2022, Nawas joined Thai League 2 club, Udon Thani.
+It was reported that Nawas will initially act as the club's technical director, while also serving as a head coach.
 On 18 December 2023, Nawas stepped down as head coach to become the sporting director of the club while Mavi Lopes took over the head coach position.
 On 17 February 2023, Nawas was appointed as the club head coach again while also keeping his job as the club sporting director.

 Nakhon Pathom United

-Nakhon Pathom United president, Panuwat Sasomsup, an admirer of his coaching abilities, enquire the possibilities of Nawas to coach the club for the recently promoted club which is competing in the 2023–24 Thai League 1 season which on 5 June 2023, the club announced Nawas as their new head coach who signed an initial one-year contract in which he was the accolade of being the first Singaporean to lead a Thai football club in the top tier.
+Nakhon Pathom United president, Panuwat Sasomsup, an admirer of his coaching abilities, enquire the possibilities of Nawas to coach the club for the recently promoted club which is competing in the 2023–24 Thai League 1 season.
+On 5 June 2023, the club announced Nawas as their new head coach who signed an initial one-year contract in which he was the accolade of being the first Singaporean to lead a Thai football club in the top tier.
 Nawas turned down offers from three Indian clubs as he was interested in the club vision.
 Akbar guided the club to their highest ever recorded win in their history for second time in one season with both matches coming against Mahajak Samutprakan 7–0 on 5 October 2023 and Thai Spirit 10–0 on 1 November 2023 in the 2023–24 Thai FA Cup.
 Akbar contract was then renewed for the 2024–25 season, however, after a string of poor performances, he resigned from his post on 10 September 2024.